EnricoPietrocola/CidReader-PDF/README.md

 How to use:

 - Set the IP address of the device you would like to connect with
-- Clicking on a document you would like to open will start communication and open the first page
+- Clicking on a document you would like to open will start communication and open the first page (at the moment the app is only  listing documents in the downloads folder)
 - Drag your finger on a page to draw, if the other device has the app open, annotation data and current page will be synchronized

 ![ExampleImage](https://media.giphy.com/media/UvWuE9d1LzedVJLtGz/giphy.gif)